 The worship of God is central to the life of God’s people in all ages.
 Under the old covenant (the Law of Moses), worship in the nation of Israel was centered in the Tabernacle-Temple with daily sacrifices, and weekly and annual sacred assemblies (Lev.
 23).
 God’s intent for this form of worship was to point people to Jesus, the promised Messiah (Gal.
 3:24-25).
 Following Jesus’ death, resurrection and ascension, and the outpouring of the Spirit at Pentecost, the worship of the newly formed church (under the new covenant) focused directly on Jesus, with the gospel-shaped worship pattern shown in the diagram below emerging over time.
 Worship within this annual cycle includes proclamation of the gospel through Scripture reading, preaching and singing; the administration of the sacraments (baptism and the Lord’s Supper); praise and intercession in prayer; and the giving of offerings.

 Along with many others in the body of Christ, worship in Grace Communion International follows the Christ-centered, gospel-shaped pattern of the Western Christian calendar detailed in the Revised Common Lectionary (RCL).
 This pattern has the weekly and annual components noted below.

 GCI’s weekly worship services focus on celebrating the gospel of Jesus Christ.
 These services are typically held on Sunday (the day our risen Lord was first encountered).
 For a suggested order of services (liturgy) for the weekly service, click here.

-As shown in the diagram above (click to enlarge), GCI worship includes annual celebrations that highlight key aspects of the gospel with most focused on events in our Lord’s life and ministry:
+As shown in the diagram below (click to enlarge), GCI worship follows an annual pattern that celebrates the gospel, emphasizing key aspects of our Lord’s life and ministry.